howardreith/vistapathChallengeFrontEnd/README.md

 JSON over the web, might as well write the app in Javascript.

 Since the actions are literally ordinary CRUD actions, I saw no reason to employ any means beyond REST at this time.
-I thus follows an ordinary Controller / Service / Repository layer pattern (with the repository layer being satisfied with my Mongoose models).
+I thus followed an ordinary Controller / Service / Repository layer pattern (with the repository layer being satisfied with my Mongoose models).

 #### Database